denismaciel/uni-fiscalfreelunch/info_log.md

 ## To-do's

 ````
-- include % in legend of Figure 1
 - include loop of xip in Figure 2 to get 8 subplots

 - create Figure 1b:  liquidity trap duration and rpot